marianacarmoduarte/marianacarmoduarte.github.io/content/publication/Freire (2017)/index.md

 ---
-title: "Workers’ EU Political Alignments during the Great Recession"
+title: "The Politicization of Immigration in Portugal between 1995 and 2014: A European Exception?"
 authors:
-- André Freire
-- Luís Cabrita
+- João Carvalho
 - admin
-- Hugo Ferrinho Lopes
-date: "2017-05-01T00:00:00Z"
+date: "2020-04-01T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).